konveyor/enhancements/enhancements/unified_experience/README.md

 The unified experience will be centered on surfacing information to a user so they may make informed business value decisions in regard to application modernization.

-The unified experience aims to be developed in a technology-agnostic manner, meaning Konveyor will codify the workflow for a modernization journey, relying on additional components to provide the technology specific details.
+The unified experience aims to be developed in a technology-agnostic manner, meaning Konveyor will codify discrete steps to build a workflow for any modernization journey, relying on additional components to provide the technology specific details.
 The aim being that this solution will be able to evolve in time as technology needs change beyond the initial goal of enabling legacy applications to be modernized to Kubernetes.

+_Note: Konveyor will integrate and provide tools that will aid specific modernization use-cases, yet it is _not_ intended to become an 'easy button' that will 'automagically' refactor an application for a given technology.
+That is considered out of scope for the project._

 ## Workflow